WELCOME TO THE MT. WASHINGTON COMMUNITY COUNCIL

 Approved projects will need to be community-oriented efforts that help make Mt Washington the place you want it to be.
 The proposal will be presented to the City in February, so the council will need to vote on the proposal at the January membership meeting.

-Send us your thoughts and join the discussion at the December meeting on Wednesday December 16th.
+Send us your thoughts and join the discussion at the Annual meeting on Wednesday January 20th.
 If you’ve got an idea, let us know on Facebook, Twitter, or by using the email form at below on our site.